Skip to content

 Upload the catalog data to Stripe

-Deliver the feed in the Stripe Dashboard or through the Stripe API.
-You can send updates every 15 minutes.
+Send the feed in the Stripe Dashboard or through the Stripe API.
+You can upload feeds at whatever interval you choose.
+To keep data current, upload product data once per day and send more frequent incremental updates for inventory and pricing.

-You can use Stripe APIs to upload your product catalog CSV.
-We recommend using sandbox to validate parsing, field mappings, and data quality before enabling live updates.
+Use Stripe APIs to upload your product catalog CSV.
+We recommend using the sandbox to validate parsing, field mappings, and data quality before enabling live updates.

 First, upload your product catalog CSV using the Files API.
 A successful request returns a File object, which includes the id.